In one sentence:

 Partner profiling is the structured process of identifying which prospective channel partners are likely to produce meaningful revenue — evaluated across four axes: ICP overlap, capability fit, motivation, and reach.

-Most B2B SaaS partner programs fail at recruitment, not at execution.
-They sign every agency and consultant who fills out the application form, end up with 150 nominal partners and 8 active ones, and conclude after 18 months that "partnerships don't work."
+Most MSP partner programs fail at recruitment, not at execution.
+They sign every consultant and vCIO who fills out the application form, end up with 150 nominal partners and 8 active ones, and conclude after 18 months that "partnerships don't work."
 The diagnosis is wrong.
 What didn't work was unprofiled recruitment.

 Partner profiling solves this by applying the same discipline to partner recruitment that mature sales teams apply to ICP research.
 You don't pitch every company; you pitch the ones likely to buy.
 You shouldn't sign every partner; you should sign the ones likely to produce revenue.